oroinc/documentation/user/back-office/reports-segments/reports/reports-bestselling.rst

 5. Also, you can manage the report's columns by clicking |IcSettings| to the right and opening the **Grid Settings** to see the list of columns that organize the item details.

 6. To reorder the columns, click and hold the column name, then drag it to a new location.
-To show / hide a column, select / clear the **Show** check box next to it.
+To show / hide a column, select / clear the **Show** checkbox next to it.

 .. include:: /include/include-images.rst
    :start-after: begin